Assembly Point Water Quality Coalition

 Picture

-Please use our contact page if you would like one or more of these signs which declare that a property owner is not using pesticides or fertilizers and is participating in a lake wide effort to create a uniform Lake George Park Basin fertilizer restriction law.
+These signs declare that a property owner is not using pesticides or fertilizers and is participating in a lake wide effort to create a uniform Lake George Park Basin fertilizer restriction law.

 Picture